MohElaghory/NLP-Projects/Projects/README.md

-## This Folder contains the kernals of multiple NLP projects.
+## This Folder contains the kernals of multiple NLP projects....